 The Storage Situation: Internal Storage

-This is the first post in a five-part series covering this storage model, to help clarify what is going on.
+This is the first post in a three-part series covering this storage model, to help clarify what is going on.
 Today, we will look at “internal storage”… including its various definitions.

 What Your Users Think “Internal Storage” Means